-When I look at America today it is shocking to see what is going on in our nation.
-From the promotion of things of the most vile sort, to corruption in all levels of leadership, the state of the nation can seem hopeless.
+When I look at America today, it is shocking to see what is going on in our nation.
+From the promotion of things of the vilest sort to corruption in all levels of leadership, the state of the government can seem hopeless.
 But this post is not about that.
-As shocking as the state of any nation can be, it should not be surprising because after all, nations are godless.
-The truly shocking state of affairs is in the Church where untold numbers of false teachings have crept in.
-Even though I would like to focus on the gospel, I am compelled to address the things that have come into the Church.
+As shocking as the state of any country can be, it should not be surprising because, after all, nations are godless.
+The truly shocking state of affairs is in the Church, where untold numbers of false teachings have crept in.
+So even though I would like to focus on the gospel, I am compelled to address the things that have come into the Church.

-Jude, the half-brother of Jesus felt the same way.
+Jude, the half-brother of Jesus, felt the same way.
 He wanted to write his epistle on their common salvation but was compelled to address the work of false teachers in the Church.
-After finishing the James series, I was going to move into Ephesians but I believe a study in Jude is critically needed in the Church right now, so over the next several weeks, we will work our way through the twenty five verses in Jude.
-I will be using the Legacy Standard Bible that is currently available in the New Testament with Psalms and Proverbs, the complete translation will be available by the end of 2021.
+After finishing the James series, I was going to move into Ephesians, but I believe a study in Jude is critically needed in the Church right now, so, over the next several weeks, we will work our way through the twenty-five verses in Jude.

-Jude 1:1-3 LSB “Jude, a slave of Jesus Christ, and brother of James, To those who are the called, beloved in God the Father, and kept for Jesus Christ: 2 May mercy and peace and love be multiplied to you.
-3 Beloved, while I was making every effort to write you about our common salvation, I felt the necessity to write to you exhorting that you contend earnestly for the faith which was once for all handed down to the saints.”
+Jude 1:1-3 NKJV “Jude, a bondservant of Jesus Christ, and brother of James, To those who are called, sanctified by God the Father, and preserved in Jesus Christ: 2 Mercy, peace, and love be multiplied to you.
+3 Beloved, while I was very diligent to write to you concerning our common salvation, I found it necessary to write to you exhorting you to contend earnestly for the faith which was once for all delivered to the saints.”

-It is interesting to note that Jude identified himself as a slave of Christ instead of the brother of Christ.
-Jude is humble, whereas the false teachers he warns about are prideful.
-Paul also addressed these same type of men in his letters.
-In fact, the only New Testament book that does not address false teachers and false teaching is the letter to Philemon.
-With that in mind we can see how Jude could be so compelled to forgo a letter on salvation and address the problem of false teachers infiltrating the Church.
+It is interesting to note that Jude identified himself as a bondservant, literally a slave of Christ instead of the brother of Christ.
+Furthermore, Jude is humble, whereas the false teachers he warns about are prideful.
+Paul also addressed these same types of men in his letters.
+The only New Testament book that does not address false teachers and false teaching is the letter to Philemon.
+With that in mind, we can see how Jude could be compelled to forgo writing what he planned and address the problem of false teachers infiltrating the Church.

 Jude addressed his letter to “the called, beloved in God the Father, and kept by Jesus Christ:” To be called is to be personally chosen.
-This isn’t referring to the generic call of repentance but to the effectual calling to salvation.
-Believer’s receive that call because they were beloved of God before the foundation of the world.
+This isn’t referring to the generic call of repentance but the effectual calling to salvation.
+Believers receive that call because they were beloved of God before the foundation of the world.
 God chose Jacob over Esau before either one did good or evil.
-God decreed that the older would serve the younger simply based on His divine prerogative.
-We are called, we are loved and we are kept by Christ.
-The English says for but the Greek word is better rendered by, which affirms what Jesus said and Paul repeated in Romans, that no man can pluck us out of His hand.
+God decreed that the older would serve the younger based on His divine prerogative.
+We are called, we are loved, and we are kept by Christ.
+The English says for, but the Greek word is better rendered by, which affirms what Jesus said, and Paul repeated in Romans: no man can pluck us out of His hand.

 Jude wanted his recipients to know they were secure in God, and he went further to say, “may mercy and peace and love be multiplied to you.”
-He began with such encouragement because he knew what he was going to deal with for the remainder of the letter.
-Jude wanted the compassion, rest and affection to abound in believers, he didn’t want them falling into the traps of the false teachers.
+He began with such encouragement because he knew what he would deal with for the remainder of the letter.
+Jude wanted the compassion, rest, and affection to abound in believers; he didn’t want them to fall into the traps of the false teachers.
 He even explained that he wanted to write about their common salvation but “[he] felt the necessity to write to you exhorting that you contend earnestly for the faith which was once for all handed down to the saints.”

-It isn’t enough to have received salvation and know the gospel, we must contend for the truth.
+It isn’t enough to have received salvation and know the gospel; we must contend for the truth.
 Jesus and all the New Testament writers warned of a falling away.
-Paul wrote to Timothy in 2 Timothy 4:3-4 LSB “For the time will come when they will not endure sound doctrine, but wanting to have their ears tickled, they will accumulate for themselves teachers in accordance to their own desires, 4 and will turn away their ears from the truth and will turn aside to myths.”
+Paul wrote to Timothy in 2 Timothy 4:3-4 NKJV “For the time will come when they will not endure sound doctrine, but according to their own desires, because they have itching ears, they will heap up for themselves teachers; 4 and they will turn their ears away from the truth, and be turned aside to fables.”

-We must contend for the truth, we must not allow the gospel to be polluted with worldly ideologies, we cannot allow entertainment to take precedent over equipping the saints, and that is what is happening in the Church today.
-This kind of message wasn’t popular in the early church and it is less popular today.
+We must contend for the truth; we must not allow the gospel to be polluted with worldly ideologies; we cannot let entertainment take precedent over equipping the saints, which is happening in the Church today.
+Although, of course, this kind of message wasn’t popular in the early church, it is less popular today.
 But the truth matters, the Biblical gospel matters.
-I will stand for the Biblical gospel; against the social gospel, the prosperity gospel, the power evangelism gospel, and any other false teaching that enters the Church.
+So I will stand for the Biblical gospel against the social gospel, the prosperity gospel, the power evangelism gospel, and any other false teaching that enters the Church.

-I was deceived by the prosperity gospel at one time, I have read the progressive emergent books, all of that has been repackaged for Critical Race Theory to enter evangelical circles.
-I like Jude, feel a necessity to warn against false teaching and to contend earnestly for the faith, the gospel message.
+The prosperity gospel deceived me at one time; I have read the progressive emergent books.
+All of that has been repackaged for Critical Race Theory to enter evangelical circles.
+I like Jude, feel a necessity to warn against false teaching and contend earnestly for the faith, the gospel message.

-The purity of the message matters.
-From the letters of the New Testament, Martin Luther’s Ninety-Five Thesis, The Down-Grade Controversy that Charles Spurgeon dealt with, all the way to today and men like John MacArthur, Voddie Baucham, and others standing against pragmatism, Critical Race Theory, and other heretical teachings coming into the Church, there has always been a battle for truth.
-And in the coming weeks, we will face that battle head on as we go verse-by-verse through Jude, consult Church history, and deal with the false teachings and teachers present in our day.
-This battle is not for the faint of heart but it is a battle that must be fought, we must stand or we will fall.
+From the letters of the New Testament, Martin Luther’s Ninety-Five Thesis, The Down-Grade Controversy where Charles Spurgeon stood alone, and in our day, there has always been a battle for truth.
+And in the coming weeks, we will face that battle head-on as we go verse-by-verse through Jude, consult Church history, and deal with the false teachings and teachers present in our day.
+This battle is not for the faint of heart, but it is a battle that must be fought; we must stand, or we will fall.